 - Contactless payment: As cash is passed through countless hands, digital payment options are gaining even more traction with 62% of buyers being more comfortable with these payment options in light of the pandemic.
 Fortunately, Shopify Payments provides digital and contactless payment options.

-- QR codes: You can eliminate the need for customers to interact with checkout staff through QR codes.
+- QR codes: You can eliminate the need for customers to interact with checkout staff through QR codes, which can easily be created by various online tools to make a QR code.
 This would allow customers to scan the code on their phones to complete payment.
 Shopify merchants can use Shopcodes to enable this feature.

 Market your pop-up shop